vidjil/vidjil/doc/vidjil-algo.md

   - gcc/g++ 4.8, 5.3, 6.3, 7.3, 8.4, 9.3, 10.1
   - clang 4.0, 6.0, 7.0

+These compilers are available on recent OS X and on the following Linux distributions:
+  - CentOS 7, 8
+  - Debian Jessie 8.0, Stretch 9.0, Buster 10.0
+  - FreeBSD 9.2, 10, 11, 12
+  - Ubuntu 16.04 LTS, 18.04 LTS, 20.04 LTS

 Vidjil-algo is developed with continuous integration using systematic unit and functional testing.
 The development team internally uses [Gitlab CI](http://gitlab.vidjil.org/pipelines) and [Jenkins](https://jenkins-ci.org/) for that.